rhysfx/DeckMaster/README.md

 3. **Set up environment variables**

-   Create a `.env` file in the project root:
+   Create a `.env` file in the project root with your database connection details:
    ```env
    DB_HOST=localhost
    DB_USER=your_username